 Low Center of Gravity

 Those of you who play long and high tee shots know how annoying drivers with a high center of gravity can be.
-This is another sector where the Mazel Titanium outshines its competitors.
+This is another sector where Mazel Titanium outshines its competitors.
 This club driver is designed with an extra screw on the back.
-Thanks to this, you won’t find the excess weight on the driver’s front.
+Thanks to this, you won’t find excess weight on the driver’s front.